-- A registered teacher has overall responsibility for the activity. - Sufficient adult supervision is in place to manage the activity safely (including in emergency situations). - The activity leader has the competence (knowledge and skills) to plan, induct, instruct and manage the activity safely for students and others. - There are sufficient adults present with current First Aid qualifications (including CPR) or ready access to qualified first aid personnel. - Blue Card requirements are adhered to for leaders/volunteers. - I have incorporated the above factors when planning my risk management strategies for this activity. - Additional activity-specific requirements for students with specialised learning needs are provided in the Other Details box below.
+- A registered teacher has overall responsibility for the activity. - Sufficient adult supervision is in place to manage the activity safely (including in emergency situations). - The activity leader has the competence (knowledge and skills) to plan, induct, instruct and manage the activity safely for students and others. - There are sufficient adults present with current First Aid qualifications (including CPR) or ready access to qualified first aid personnel. - Blue Card requirements are adhered to for leaders/volunteers. - \checkmark I have incorporated the above factors when planning my risk management strategies for this activity. - Additional activity-specific requirements for students with specialised learning needs are provided in the Other Details box below.

 All equipment will be checked by NBEEC staff before use.
-A safety briefing and instructions on equipment usage (yabby pump, fine sieve, spades and bait net) will be given to students at the start of the lesson.
+A safety briefing and instructions on equipment usage (yabby pump, fine sieve, spades and bait net) will be given to students and accompanying parents of younger students at the start of each lesson.